Molave, Zamboanga del Sur: Healthcare

-Sports
+Sports and recreation

 Sports facilities include a municipal gymnasium, three tennis courts, four basketball courts, three volleyball courts and the Molave Regional Pilot School sports complex.
+Molave also has a wide function hall offered by the now newly renovated Courtyard Business Hotel in Rizal Avenue which is owned by businessman and socialite Stephen Agbu Arapoc.
 A landscaped municipal plaza has a playground.
 A driving range is in the barangay of Parasan, 4 km from Molave.

 Law enforcement

-The Molave Municipal Police station has two PCOs and 24 PNCOs.
+The Molave Municipal Police station has two commissioned officers and 24 non-commissioned officers.
 It has two outposts, in the Dipolo and Sudlon barangays.
 Crime has decreased in recent years, and the 10th Infantry Battalion of the 1st Infantry Division (stationed in Barangay Bag-ong Argao) and the 906th Provincial Mobile Group help to maintain order.

 Education

 Molave has four private preschools, 23 public and one private elementary school, six primary schools, five secondary schools and four tertiary schools.
 The secondary schools are: